 These are versatile choices because they’re very adjustable and can be placed behind chairs, leaving one larger, open space, or at the edges or patios or pools.

 The Bellana Cantilever is a good option in this category because it’s attractive and sturdy.
-It comes in five colors including beige, blue lavender, taupe, black, and gray.
+It comes in seven colors including gray, beige, black, navy blue, terracotta, taupe, turquoise, and brick red.

 The canopy is made of weatherproof polyester and has an air vent to control circulation.
 The pole is aluminum.

-Owners say its octagonal, scalloped shape is very attractive in their outdoor living area.
+Owners say its sleek and modern shape is very attractive in their outdoor living area.

 It rotates 360 degrees, and has a manual tilt for even more shade options.
 A crank mechanism makes it easy to open and close.
 A base is included; you fill it with water to add weight.